 Wherever possible, we try to provide links to supplementary material outside of the articles.
 This is due to the fact that links within articles, whether you click them or not, tend to distract the reader, as described in Nicholas Carr’s excellent book The Shallows.

-The Technoskeptic is available in both online and offline formats.
-Our print edition launched in the fall of 2018, and print versions of most online articles are available for download by subscribers.
+The Technoskeptic has been available in both online and offline formats.
+Our print edition (currently on hiatus) launched in the fall of 2018, and print versions of most online articles are available for download by subscribers.
 We encourage people to read offline where possible.
 There has been research showing that reading on paper results in better comprehension and retention.
 That said, we’re not totally against everything available on the Internet—it happens to be great at disseminating information.
 It’s also important to reach the audience that is currently only online in hopes of changing behavior.
 We’d ultimately like to change the dynamics of how the Internet is used to make it a more positive influence on society.
 That includes using it a lot less overall.
 If our website becomes obsolete because people everywhere stop going online, we’d be thrilled.